Opening hours and access

 Safety training is given in connection with the various academic courses.
 Special routines and safety instructions apply in the textile workshops.
 You have to complete a safety and introduction course to gain access.

-Kari Merete Paulsen (weaving) is Workshop Technician at the Textiles workshop.
+Kari Merete Paulsen (weaving)

 The workshop for Electronic and Digital Media